Herdataspace/Herdataspace/README.md

 # Hello!
 I'm Stephanie. 👋

-- 👩‍💻 An aspiring Data Scientist from Sheffield, UK 🇬🇧
+- 👩‍💻 An aspiring Data Scientist living in Exeter, UK 🇬🇧

 ## A bit about me

-- 🔬 PhD student in in Type 1 Diabetes and Molecular Medicine graduate.
+- 🔬 PhD student in Type 1 Diabetes and Molecular Medicine graduate.

 - 🤖 Passionate about using data and ML technology to solve problems in molcular biology/immunology research, public health, sustainability, and for social good!